matthew-andrews/mattandre.ws/source/_posts/waterfall-to-agile.md

 But there are 3 best practises every product team can learn and apply from the new process:

-1. Talk directly to real customers
+1. Talking directly to real customers
-2. Test product concepts
+2. Testing product concepts
-3. Release incrementally
+3. Releasing incrementally

 ### 1. Talk directly to real customers